btcpayserver/btcpayserver-docker/docs/cloudflare-tunnel.md

 . btcpay-setup.sh -i
 ```

 Now you should be able to access your server from internet!
+(If you get an nginx error 503, check below)

 ## Recommended additional step